HossamElalimy/EHS-Egyptian-Healthcare-System/README.md

 <h1 align="center">Egyptian Healthcare System (EHS)</h1>

 <p align="center">
-  <strong>Built by Hossam Mohamed</strong><br/>
+  <strong>By Hossam Mohamed</strong><br/>
-  A step towards a secure, unified digital healthcare future for Egypt — supporting Vision 2030.
+  A future step towards connected, secure healthcare.
 </p>

 ---

-## 📖 About EHS
+## 🗂️ Overview

-The **Egyptian Healthcare System (EHS)** is an original project designed and developed by **Hossam Mohamed**.
+**EHS** is an original, independent project by **Hossam Mohamed**.
-EHS connects citizens' healthcare data securely through a unified system, making medical records more accessible and connected across Egypt.
+More details will be shared when ready.

 ---

-## 🚫 Copyright Notice

-All content, source code, designs, and ideas in this repository are the exclusive property of **Hossam Mohamed**.
+## ⚠️ Legal

+All rights reserved.
-**No part of this project may be copied, reused, modified, or distributed without explicit written permission.**
+No code, ideas, or content in this repository may be copied, reused, or distributed without written permission from the owner.

-Unauthorized use or reproduction is strictly prohibited.

 ---

-## 📜 License

-This repository is **All Rights Reserved**.
-For permission requests, please contact **Hossam Mohamed** directly.

-© 2025 Hossam Mohamed.
-All rights reserved.
+© 2025 Hossam Mohamed